roovo/obsidian-card-board/README.md

 priority.
 Tag based colors will be applied for tags even if they are [hidden](#hiding-tags).

 ## Boards
-Two board types supported:
+Boards are simply a collection of columns, which are defined either by:
-  - Date based (with daily/periodic notes support).
+  - Dates (with daily/periodic notes support).
-  - Tag based (uses `#tags` to define your boards).
+  - Tags (uses `#tags` to define the column).

 ### Reordering boards
-Boards can be reordered by dragging their tabs on the main view.
+Boards can be reordered by dragging their tabs on the main view or dragging their name in the list on the settings pane.

-### Date boards
+### Date columns
 You will get the best out of these if you are using the (core) Daily Notes or the (community) Periodic Notes plugins, as any tasks you place on a daily note will be assigned to the day of the note.
-If you do not want this behaviour you can turn it off in the Global Settings pane, then tasks on daily notes pages will not have a due date unless specifically specified.
+If you do not want this behaviour you can turn it off in the Global Settings pane, then tasks on daily notes pages will not have a due date unless one is specified on the line of the task.

 ![filters](/images/ignoreFileNameDatesSetting.png?raw=true)